 Housing & Neighborhoods

-If population and housing growth are indicators of livability, then Maricopa is scoring off the charts!
-In just sixteen years, Maricopa’s population has gone from 3,200 to nearly 55,000 residents.
+If population and housing growth are indicator of livability, then Maricopa is scoring off the charts!
+In just nineteen years, Maricopa’s population has gone from 3,200 to more than 75,161 residents.
 This growth has occurred in the context of a stable and prudent fiscal environment while outstanding public services have expanded with no impact on the local tax environment.

-Currently there are about 60,000 housing sites planned and platted and about 20,000 homes built.
-About 1,000 new homes are built per year to meeting the growing demand for single family housing in Maricopa.
-Given Maricopa’s strong family orientation, it is anticipated that there will be 2.8 to 3 people residing in each of these new homes upon closing.
+There are over 65,000 housing sites planned and platted in Maricopa, with approximately 24,000 homes already built.
+About 1,500 new homes are built per year to meet the growing demand for single family housing in Maricopa.
+According to the U.S. Census, the average number of persons per household in Maricopa is 3.24 and it is anticipated that the new homes will have similar household sizes.

 Shopping, dining and entertainment offerings are expanding as well.
 Visit our amenities section below to learn more about the full range of amenities available in Maricopa to meet all lifestyles and pastime tastes.